awsdocs/aws-encryption-sdk-docs/doc_source/data-caching-details.md

 You can specify an encryption context in any request to encrypt data\.
 However, the encryption context plays a special role in data key caching\.
 It lets you create subgroups of data keys in your cache, even when the data keys originate from the same caching CMM\.

 An [encryption context](concepts.md#encryption-context) is a set of key\-value pairs that contain arbitrary nonsecret data\.
 During encryption, the encryption context is cryptographically bound to the encrypted data so that the same encryption context is required to decrypt the data\.
-In the AWS Encryption SDK, the encryption context is stored in the [encrypted message](concepts.md#message) along with the encrypted data and data keys\.
+In the AWS Encryption SDK, the encryption context is stored in the [encrypted message](concepts.md#message) with the encrypted data and data keys\.

 When you use a data key cache, you can also use the encryption context to select particular cached data keys for your encryption operations\.
 The encryption context is saved in the cache entry with the data key \(it's part of the cache entry ID\)\.
 Cached data keys are reused only when their encryption contexts match\.
 If you want to reuse certain data keys for an encryption request, specify the same encryption context\.
 If you want to avoid those data keys, specify a different encryption context\.